Dmitry Grigorovich (writer): Career

 Grigorovich's second short novel, Anton Goremyka ('Luckless Anton', 1847), promptly published this time by Sovremennik, made the author famous.
 "Not a single Russian novel has yet brought upon me such an impression of horrible, damning doom," Belinsky confided in a letter to critic Vasily Botkin.
 The realistic treatment of the life of Russian peasants in these two novels was praised by fellow writers Mikhail Saltykov-Shchedrin and Leo Tolstoy among others, and had a considerable impact on the writing of that period.
 "There'd be not a single educated man in those times and in the years to come who'd read Luckless Anton without tears of passion and hatred, damning horrors of serfdom," wrote Pyotr Kropotkin.
 Anton Goremyka was included into the list of the "most dangerous publications of the year," alongside articles by Belinsky and Alexander Hertzen, by the Special Literature and Publishing Committee.

 In the late 1840 and early 1850s, Grigorovich's fame started to wane.
 Partly, it got eclipsed by the publication of Ivan Turgenev's A Sportsman's Sketches, but also, his own works of the so-called 'seven years of reaction', 1848-1855 period were not quite up to the standard set by his first two masterpieces.
-Highlighting the brighter sides of the life of the Russian rural community of the time, they were closer to liberal doctrines then to the radical views of Nikolai Chernyshevsky who was gaining more and more influence in Sovremennik.
+Highlighting the brighter sides of the life of the Russian rural community of the time, they were closer to liberal doctrines than to the radical views of Nikolai Chernyshevsky who was gaining more and more influence in Sovremennik.
 Several satirical short stories of this period ("Adventures of Nakatov", "Short Term Wealth", "Svistulkin") could hardly be called in any way subversive.
 The short novel Four Seasons (1849) has been described as "a kind of simplistic Russian low-life idyll" by the author himself.
 "Things are as bad as they've never been.
 What with censorship being now so fierce, whatever I'd choose to publish might get me into trouble," Grigorovich complained in an 1850 letter.